 Kinship is a term that is used to describe how people relate to one other in different cultures.
 In Aboriginal and Torres Strait Islander cultures, the concept of kinship is complex, and has wide implications in Indigenous life and social structure.

-Kinship determines how everyone relates to each other, as well as their roles, responsibilities and obligations regarding one another, the environment and ceremony.
+Kinship determines how everyone relates to one another, as well as their roles, responsibilities and obligations regarding one another, the environment and ceremony.

 There are three primary foundations of kinship: moeity, totems, and skin names.